thenexthub/Codira/docs/SIL/Instructions.md

 ```

 This instruction acts as a synthetic use instruction that suppresses unused
 variable warnings.
-In Swift the equivalent operation is '_ = x'.
+In Codira the equivalent operation is '_ = x'.
 This
 importantly also provides a way to find the source location for '_ = x' when
 emitting SIL diagnostics.
 It is only legal in Raw SIL and is removed as dead
 code when we convert to Canonical SIL.